seantallen-org/msgpack/README.md

 [![Build Status](https://travis-ci.org/SeanTAllen/pony-msgpack.svg?branch=master)](https://travis-ci.org/SeanTAllen/pony-msgpack)

 Pony-msgpack is currently alpha software.
-It implements a low-level API for encoding data.
+It implements a low-level API for encoding and decoding data.
 Still to do:

-- Decoding of encoded MessagePack data
 - High-level API for a better programming experience
 - Timestamp extension type